xRoker/Network-Programming-with-Go/architecture/clientserver_system.md

 ## Client/Server System

-Another view of a client server system is
+Another view of a client/server system is

 ![cs-system](../assets/cs-system.gif)